 He is currently a non-executive director at Hudson’s Bay Company, Marvell Technology Group Ltd., The Blackstone Group L.P., Nespresso S.A.
 (VIV: NASDAQ), Office Depot, Inc., Sanmina Corporation (NYSE: SANM) and The Walt Disney Company (NYSE: DIS).

 Monica Lozano was the president and CEO of College Futures Foundation before joining the Apple board as a director on January 5, 2021.
 Before joining the board, she boasted a wide range of leadership experience in the private and public sectors.

 Lozano co-founded the Aspen Institute Latinos and Society Program, and she is a former chairperson of the Weingart Foundation- a private philanthropic organization.
 She also chaired the University of California Board of Regents.

 Therefore, her contribution to Apple Company will undoubtedly guide the Company in the right direction.

 The Bottom Line

-The Apple board of directors boasts great minds that combine to push the Company forward and help it achieve its goals.
+The board of directors for Apple boast great minds that combine to push the Company forward and help it achieve its goals.
 It is not a coincidence that the Company keeps on scaling new heights now and again.
 It’s because of the dedicated men and women who sit on the board.
 All these brilliant board members put their minds together and decide what’s good for the Company’s growth.